jeflem/ananke/README.md

-# ananke
+# Ananke Jupyter Distribution

-Jupyter distribution with LMS integration via LTI
+Ananke will be published here in September 2023.